Ecommerce Growth

 When customers search for product and category-related information, 82% of the time they’re met with eCommerce content.

 Having quality content on your website is GREAT.
-Having content that complements Google?
+Having content that complies with Google’s algorithm?
 Even better.

 • Helps Google quickly skim through your content to highlight the best stuff